Blucora: A Strong Quarter Erases The Past

 Blucora's Q1 was strong across the board.
 Any concerns about market share loss in TaxAct seem negated by preliminary segment results: a 15% increase in revenue and a 14% gain in operating income.
 And it helps that TaxAct is in the middle of a multi-year 'pivot', as Clendening has termed it, trying to get away from free filers and emphasizing a clear value proposition for paying customers.

+Units did decline - 14% in the consumer space - but that, again, was driven by strategic considerations, not share losses.
+And the combination of relatively flat segment margins and higher marketing spend (per the 10-Q) seems to support the idea that Blucora did find more profitable, if fewer, users this year.
+Fundamentally and strategically, TaxAct had an impressive 2017.

 In HD Vest, the news looks strong as well.
 Assets under management increased 16%.
 That obviously includes a tailwind from broad market trends, but net inflows were positive (a reversal from last year) and fee-based AUM now stands at 27% of the total.
 Growth in that area - due in part to concerns surrounding the fiduciary rule - has been a point of emphasis for the business.

 Full-year guidance looks very strong as well: 6-9% revenue growth and segment margin of 13.8-14.7%, against 14.6% a year ago.
 Higher fed rates are helping, but margin projections also includes ~40 bps of pressure (on a full-year basis) from one-time implementation costs likely to hit in Q2.

 All told, it was a very impressive report from Blucora.
 And it seems to conclude a dramatic transformation in the business - at a pace that I don't recall seeing often, if ever, in quite a while.
 Again, barely a year ago Blucora was a classic "dog with fleas" story.
 HD Vest looked like it would be hammered by the DOL rule, TaxAct was still a small fish in a big pond (albeit a solidly performing small fish), the balance sheet was stretched, and management concerns dominated the story.

 Thirteen months later, the TaxAct-HD Vest looks a logical tie-up (more on that in a moment), Clendening appears to be a magician (and I'll admit I wasn't real thrilled with that hire), and the outlook looks reasonably bright for both businesses.
 Clendening is right: he and other Blucora managers "continue to do what we said we do."

 Valuation

 Assuming the rest of 2017 stays relatively quiet - no political changes that impact the tax business, June implementation of the DOL, no M&A - there's a reasonable case for BCOR to move to $25 or so.
 Intuit trades at about 17x EBITDA; LPLA a bit over 10x.

 A blended multiple for BCOR (60/40 tax/wealth based on segment-level profit) would imply a 14.5x multiple on that basis, about a turn-expansion and enough to get the stock to about $26.
 A peer-level multiple to INTU might seem aggressive, but a premium to LPLA might be deserved, depending on one's inclination toward HD Vest's base of tax advisors and potential synergies between TaxAct and the wealth management business.

 Blucora's EPS figures are a bit inflated at the moment due to NOL carryforwards dating back to its InfoSpace days (the impetus for the aggressive M&A strategy of the past few years.)
-On a tax-normalized basis (38% tax rate, with interest expense pro forma for a recent debt refinancing), the midpoint of guidance (right at $100 million) suggests adjusted EPS closer to $1, and a low-20s P/E. With INTU at 25x next year's EPS estimates, and LPLA near 20x on a trailing basis, again there's a case for BCOR to get to $24-$25 range with a ~22x multiple or so.
+On a tax-normalized basis (38% tax rate, with interest expense pro forma for a recent debt refinancing), the midpoint of guidance (right at $100 million) suggests adjusted EPS closer to $1, and a low-20s P/E.

+With INTU at 25x next year's EPS estimates, and LPLA near 20x on a trailing basis, again there's a case for BCOR to get to the $24-$25 range with a ~22x multiple or so.
 From there, there's still some value in the NOLs to add, the impact of deleveraging on interest expense and the equity slice, and potential cross-business synergies.

-Longer-term, the case for Blucora does require some optimism toward the businesses as a whole - which aren't without risk.
+Longer term, the case for Blucora does require some optimism toward the businesses as a whole - which aren't without risk.
 Fiduciary rule aside, 'robo-advisors' and the shift to passive investing have the potential to pressure HD Vest.
 The business is incorporating some level of automation, and the base of tax advisors probably positions the company better than a pure-play financial services company for that shift.

 As for TaxAct, a secular shift toward online DIY preparation helps, but there's the political risk of a simplified tax form, long a goal of right-leaning think tanks and the subject of a bill introduced by Bernie Sanders (I-VT) and Elizabeth Warren (D-MA) last year.

 For now, those concerns seem relatively far off - but how the stock trades over the rest of the year should be largely informed by both the market's chosen valuation methods and by overall sentiment toward the space.
-The one key near-term risk is that sentiment in both areas seems rather positive, as evidenced by LPLA being at its highest levels in almost 18 months and solid YTD performance from the publicly traded tax companies.
+The one key near-term risk is that sentiment in both areas seems rather positive, as evidenced by LPLA being at its highest levels in almost 18 months and solid YTD performance from the publicly-traded tax companies.

 I do think BCOR has more upside as the year plays out.
-Longer-term, a key question in terms of performance will be whether there really are synergies between the two business.
+Longer term, a key question in terms of performance will be whether there really are synergies between the two businesses.
 Blucora clearly believes there is an opportunity to cross-sell across the two bases, and to integrate TaxAct's professional products into the HD Vest business.
 Truthfully, I'm skeptical they really move the needle against a nearly $1.3 billion enterprise value and ~$100 million EBITDA base.
-But in concert with continued growth in TaxAct, in particular, they can provide a profit boost, and longer-term Blucora clearly is trying to evolve ahead of changes to both industries.
+But in concert with continued growth in TaxAct, in particular, they can provide a profit boost, and longer term Blucora clearly is trying to evolve ahead of changes to both industries.

 All told, I'm impressed by Blucora's Q1, and I do think the narrative here has changed enough to allow for more multiple expansion as the year goes on (again, assuming Q2-Q4 are relatively quiet).
 From there, the road gets potentially a bit bumpier.
 But for the first time in some time, BCOR investors at least can have some confidence in who's behind the wheel.